darkreapyre/itsacat/README.md

             ]
         }
     ```
 5. Return to the SageMaker console and confirm the Notebook instance is created.
-Uner "Actions" -> Select "Open".
+Under "Actions" -> Select "Open".
-6. After the Jupyter Interface has openned, Configure the Python Libraries:
+6. After the Jupyter Interface has opened, Configure the Python Libraries:
     - Select the "Conda" tab -> under "Conda environments" -> select "python3".
     - Under "Available packages" -> Click the "Search" -> enter "redis".
-The following two "redis" packages should be availble.
+The following two "redis" packages should be available.
         - redis
         - redis-py
     - Select both packages and click the "->" button to install the packages.